3 min read

 Not deciding.
 Not resting.
 Just the particular stillness of a body that's run the calculation and isn't ready to pay yet.

-That pause isn’t indecision.
-It’s a protection pattern.
-The part of us that learned stopping is safer than stepping wrong.
+That pause isn't indecision.
+It's a protection pattern.
+The part that learned stopping was safer than stepping wrong.

-I’ve sat in that pause hundreds of times.
-Never naming it until Sheryl’s piece (linked below), she calls it the “angry girl protector”.
-The part of us that twists logic into a blunt instrument to keep anything from getting too close.
+I've sat in that pause hundreds of times.
+Never naming it until Sheryl's piece (linked below) — she calls it the angry girl protector.
+The part that twists logic into a blunt instrument to keep anything from getting too close.

-The one that shuts things down before they can get close enough to hurt us.
+The one that shuts things down before they can get close enough to hurt.

 When It Landed